Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 3. If desired, click the *Password type* drop-down list to select how the password is to be created and submitted to the user.
 The following options are available:
     - **Generate password and send via email**
-      A password is generated automatically and sent to the email address specified below.
+      A password is generated automatically, and it is sent by Actindo to the email address specified below.
     - **Enter password and send by email**
-      You define an individual password and
+      You define an individual password, and it is sent by Actindo to the email address specified below.
-    - **Specify and send password**
+    - **Specify and save password**
-      You define an individual password and
+      You define an individual password and save it.
+It is not sent via email.
+    -**Do not send password**
+      Use this option if you want to change the user's data but you do not want to change the password resp. the password to be sent.

 4. If desired, disable the *Universal Second Factor (U2F)* toggle.
-If the *Universal Second Factor (U2F)* is disabled, the user will no longer need to use the *Yubikey* to log in. <!---Julian, geht das so einfach oder gibt es dann Probleme?-->
+  If the *Universal Second Factor (U2F)* is disabled, the user will no longer need to use the *Yubikey* to log in.

 5. If desired, edit the user's personal data.

 6. Click the [SAVE] button.

+## Remove user from a group

+### Prerequisites

+- You are logged in to a main account or a sandbox
+- You have admin rights

 ## Invite user to sandbox